ojo-network/ojo/x/oracle/README.md

 - The validator fails to submits a vote for **each and every** exchange rate specified in `AcceptList`.

-- The validator fails to vote within the `reward band` around the weighted median for one or more denominations.
+- The validator fails to vote within the `reward band` around the median for one or more denominations.

 During every `SlashWindow`, participating validators must maintain a valid vote rate of at least `MinValidPerWindow` (5%), lest they get their stake slashed (currently set to 0.01%).
 The slashed validator is automatically temporarily "jailed" by the protocol (to protect the funds of delegators), and the operator is expected to fix the discrepancy promptly to resume validator participation.